 Yes.
 If you don’t pay or arrange a repayment plan, NCO Europe can instruct solicitors to issue a County Court claim.
 If you ignore the claim, you’ll receive a CCJ by default.
 The CCJ stays on your credit file for 6 years and allows enforcement action.

 Complain to NCO Europe first at New City House, 57-63 Ringway, Preston, PR1 1AF.
-If not resolved within 8 weeks, escalate to the Financial Ombudsman Service (0800 023 4567).
-Report FCA rule breaches directly to the FCA (0800 111 6768).
-NCO responds to 92% of negative Trustpilot reviews, so they’re sensitive to public reputation.
+If not resolved within 8 weeks, you may be able to escalate to the Financial Ombudsman Service.
+Keep copies of letters, emails, call notes and any evidence that the balance or contact route is wrong.

-If you’re dealing with NCO Europe and have £5,000+ in debt across multiple creditors, an IVA could stop them immediately and write off up to 90% of your debt.
+If you’re dealing with NCO Europe and have £5,000+ in debt across multiple creditors, an IVA could stop direct contact for included qualifying debts once approved and write off a portion of qualifying debt if creditors approve the proposal and you complete it.
 It takes 60 seconds to check if you qualify.